M66B/NetGuard/ADBLOCKING.md

 <br />

-**Please do not mention this feature in Google Play store comments, since Google does no longer allows ad blocking applications in the Google Play store.**
+**Please do not mention this feature in Google Play store comments, since Google does not allow ad blocking applications in the Google Play store.**